 Finally, this engineering wonder comes in an assortment of colours and styles to choose from.
 For those after excellence, this is the perfect instrument to buy.

-Yamaha is a strong presence in concert halls and stages around the world.
-Indeed, the elite-level pianos, brass, percussion, and mallet instruments are among the best in the world—every Yamaha instrument results from over 100 years of non-stop innovation and a strong commitment to excellence.
+Yamaha has a strong presence in concert halls and stages around the world.
+Indeed, the elite-level pianos, brass, percussion, and mallet instruments are among the best in the world.
+Every Yamaha instrument results from over 100 years of non-stop innovation and a strong commitment to excellence.